schuam/.dotfiles/.config/alacritty/README.md

 # Color Scheme

 I work quite a bit in the terminal and therefore like the color scheme to be easy on the eyes.
-My preferred color scheme is a my own variation of the famous solarized color scheme (the dark version).
-While this works great a lot of the time, when the sun shines outside it's sometime difficult to read the terminal with this color scheme (especially because I don't like shutting the window shades until it's dark in my room.
+My preferred color scheme is my own variation of the famous solarized color scheme (the dark version).
+While this works great a lot of the time, when the sun shines outside it's sometimes difficult to read the terminal with this color scheme (especially because I don't like shutting the window shades until it's dark in my room.
 Therefore I needed an easy way to quickly change the color scheme of Alacritty.
 Opening and editing the config file